timarcher/Drone/wiki/16-Gimbal-and-Camera/Gimbal-and-Camera.md

     - Camera Menu -> Camera Settings 2 -> Auto Review.
 Change to off.
   - Change Type of Image Captured
     - Camera Menu -> Camera Settings 1 -> Quality.
 Change to Raw + JPEG for both RAW and JPG files, or Extra Fine for best JPG only quality.
+  - Exit the menu after changing the above.
+Be sure to physically power off the camera using its own power switch on the top of the camera.
+If you dont, the settings changed above will not save.
 - AirPixel Air Commander Entire R3 Configuration:
   - Connect to its WiFi hotspot from your PC
   - http://entire/ or http://192.168.10.1/